wombleton/gitlaw-nz/acts/O/Ombudsmen Act 1975.md

 *   Schedule 1 Part 2 New Zealand Antarctic Institute: inserted, on 1 July 1996, by [section 18][261] of the New Zealand Antarctic Institute Act 1996 (1996 No 38).
 *   Schedule 1 Part 2 New Zealand Army: repealed, on 1 July 1993, by section 5(2)(a) of the Ombudsmen Amendment Act 1993 (1993 No 34).
 *   Schedule 1 Part 2 New Zealand Artificial Limb Board: inserted, on 1 April 1990, by [section 40(b)][262] of the Social Welfare (Transitional Provisions) Act 1990 (1990 No 26).
-*   Schedule 1 Part 2 New Zealand Artificial Limb Service: amended, on 5 December 2013, by [section 14][63] of the Companies Amendment Act 2013 (2013 No 111).
+*   Schedule 1 Part 2 New Zealand Artificial Limb Service: amended, on 5 December 2013, by [section 27][263] of the Social Welfare (Transitional Provisions) Amendment Act 2013 (2013 No 132).
 *   Schedule 1 Part 2 New Zealand Blood Service: inserted, on 1 January 2001, by [section 111(1)][212] of the New Zealand Public Health and Disability Act 2000 (2000 No 91).
 *   Schedule 1 Part 2 New Zealand Conservation Authority: inserted, on 10 April 1990, by [section 37][256] of the Conservation Law Reform Act 1990 (1990 No 31).
-*   Schedule 1 Part 2 New Zealand Council for Recreation and Sport: repealed, on 1 April 1987, by [section 40(1)(f)][263] of the Sport, Fitness, and Leisure Act 1987 (1987 No 13).
+*   Schedule 1 Part 2 New Zealand Council for Recreation and Sport: repealed, on 1 April 1987, by [section 40(1)(f)][264] of the Sport, Fitness, and Leisure Act 1987 (1987 No 13).
 *   Schedule 1 Part 2 New Zealand Defence Council: repealed, on 1 July 1993, by section 5(2)(b) of the Ombudsmen Amendment Act 1993 (1993 No 34).
-*   Schedule 1 Part 2 New Zealand Fast Forward Limited: repealed, on 24 December 2009, by [clause 3][264] of the Ombudsmen Act (Schedule 1) Order 2009 (SR 2009/354).
+*   Schedule 1 Part 2 New Zealand Fast Forward Limited: repealed, on 24 December 2009, by [clause 3][265] of the Ombudsmen Act (Schedule 1) Order 2009 (SR 2009/354).
 *   Schedule 1 Part 2 New Zealand Film Commission: inserted, on 25 January 2005, by [section 131(1)][190] of the Crown Entities Act 2004 (2004 No 115).
 *   Schedule 1 Part 2 New Zealand Fire Service Commission: inserted, on 1 April 1987, by [section 24(4)][102] of the Official Information Amendment Act 1987 (1987 No 8).
 *   Schedule 1 Part 2 New Zealand Fish and Game Council: inserted, on 10 April 1990, by [section 37][256] of the Conservation Law Reform Act 1990 (1990 No 31).
-*   Schedule 1 Part 2 New Zealand Food Safety Authority: repealed, on 1 July 2007, by [clause 4][265] of the Ombudsmen Act (Schedule 1) Order 2007 (SR 2007/164).
+*   Schedule 1 Part 2 New Zealand Food Safety Authority: repealed, on 1 July 2007, by [clause 4][266] of the Ombudsmen Act (Schedule 1) Order 2007 (SR 2007/164).
 *   Schedule 1 Part 2 New Zealand Forest Service: repealed, on 1 April 1987, by section 32(1) of the State-Owned Enterprises Act 1986 (1986 No 124).
 *   Schedule 1 Part 2 New Zealand Forestry Corporation Limited: repealed, on 31 May 1996, by clause 3 of the State-Owned Enterprises (Crown Forestry Management Limited) Order 1996 (SR 1996/122).
 *   Schedule 1 Part 2 New Zealand Forestry Council: inserted, on 16 December 1983, by section 34(1) of the New Zealand Forestry Council Act 1983 (1983 No 137).
 *   Schedule 1 Part 2 New Zealand Game Bird Habitat Trust Board: inserted, on 17 May 1993, by section 6 of the Wildlife Amendment Act 1993 (1993 No 39).
-*   Schedule 1 Part 2 New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa: inserted, on 1 November 2008, by [section 38][266] of the New Zealand Geographic Board (Ngā Pou Taunaha o Aotearoa) Act 2008 (2008 No 30).
+*   Schedule 1 Part 2 New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa: inserted, on 1 November 2008, by [section 38][267] of the New Zealand Geographic Board (Ngā Pou Taunaha o Aotearoa) Act 2008 (2008 No 30).
 *   Schedule 1 Part 2 New Zealand Historic Places Trust (Pouhere Taonga): amended, on 25 January 2005, by [section 131(1)][190] of the Crown Entities Act 2004 (2004 No 115).
-*   Schedule 1 Part 2 New Zealand Horticulture Export Authority: inserted, on 16 July 1987, by [section 64(4)][267] of the New Zealand Horticulture Export Authority Act 1987 (1987 No 93).
+*   Schedule 1 Part 2 New Zealand Horticulture Export Authority: inserted, on 16 July 1987, by [section 64(4)][268] of the New Zealand Horticulture Export Authority Act 1987 (1987 No 93).
-*   Schedule 1 Part 2 New Zealand Liquid Fuels Investment Limited: repealed, on 20 July 1990, by [section 4(1)][268] of the State-Owned Enterprises Amendment Act (No 2) 1990 (1990 No 49).
+*   Schedule 1 Part 2 New Zealand Liquid Fuels Investment Limited: repealed, on 20 July 1990, by [section 4(1)][269] of the State-Owned Enterprises Amendment Act (No 2) 1990 (1990 No 49).
 *   Schedule 1 Part 2 New Zealand Lotteries Commission: inserted, on 1 June 1987, by section 12 of the Gaming and Lotteries Amendment Act 1987 (1987 No 76).
 *   Schedule 1 Part 2 New Zealand Naval Board: repealed, on 1 July 1993, by section 5(2)(c) of the Ombudsmen Amendment Act 1993 (1993 No 34).
 *   Schedule 1 Part 2 New Zealand Naval Forces: repealed, on 1 July 1993, by section 5(2)(d) of the Ombudsmen Amendment Act 1993 (1993 No 34).
 *   Schedule 1 Part 2 New Zealand Patriotic Fund Board: repealed, on 1 October 1987, by [section 5(3)][195] of the Patriotic and Canteen Funds Amendment Act 1987 (1987 No 4).
 *   Schedule 1 Part 2 New Zealand Post Limited: inserted, on 1 April 1987, by [section 32(1)][177] of the State-Owned Enterprises Act 1986 (1986 No 124).
-*   Schedule 1 Part 2 New Zealand Productivity Commission: inserted, on 21 December 2010, by [section 16][269] of the New Zealand Productivity Commission Act 2010 (2010 No 136).
+*   Schedule 1 Part 2 New Zealand Productivity Commission: inserted, on 21 December 2010, by [section 16][270] of the New Zealand Productivity Commission Act 2010 (2010 No 136).
 *   Schedule 1 Part 2 New Zealand Qualifications Authority: inserted, on 23 July 1990, by [section 50(1)][183] of the Education Amendment Act 1990 (1990 No 60).
-*   Schedule 1 Part 2 New Zealand Railways Corporation: inserted, on 1 April 1982, by [section 120(3)(b)][270] of the New Zealand Railways Corporation Act 1981 (1981 No 119).
+*   Schedule 1 Part 2 New Zealand Railways Corporation: inserted, on 1 April 1982, by [section 120(3)(b)][271] of the New Zealand Railways Corporation Act 1981 (1981 No 119).
-*   Schedule 1 Part 2 New Zealand Registered Architects' Board and every subsidiary of the New Zealand Registered Architects' Board: inserted, on 1 July 2005, by [section 82(1)][271] of the Registered Architects Act 2005 (2005 No 38).
+*   Schedule 1 Part 2 New Zealand Registered Architects' Board and every subsidiary of the New Zealand Registered Architects' Board: inserted, on 1 July 2005, by [section 82(1)][272] of the Registered Architects Act 2005 (2005 No 38).
 *   Schedule 1 Part 2 New Zealand Sports Drug Agency: repealed, on 1 July 2007, by [section 61][216] of the Sports Anti-Doping Act 2006 (2006 No 58).
-*   Schedule 1 Part 2 New Zealand Symphony Orchestra and any subsidiary of the New Zealand Symphony Orchestra: inserted, on 6 April 2004, by [section 36][272] of the New Zealand Symphony Orchestra Act 2004 (2004 No 20).
+*   Schedule 1 Part 2 New Zealand Symphony Orchestra and any subsidiary of the New Zealand Symphony Orchestra: inserted, on 6 April 2004, by [section 36][273] of the New Zealand Symphony Orchestra Act 2004 (2004 No 20).
-*   Schedule 1 Part 2 New Zealand Symphony Orchestra Limited: repealed, on 6 April 2004, by [section 36][272] of the New Zealand Symphony Orchestra Act 2004 (2004 No 20).
+*   Schedule 1 Part 2 New Zealand Symphony Orchestra Limited: repealed, on 6 April 2004, by [section 36][273] of the New Zealand Symphony Orchestra Act 2004 (2004 No 20).
-*   Schedule 1 Part 2 New Zealand Teachers Council: inserted, on 1 February 2002, by [section 83][273] of the Education Standards Act 2001 (2001 No 88).
+*   Schedule 1 Part 2 New Zealand Teachers Council: inserted, on 1 February 2002, by [section 83][274] of the Education Standards Act 2001 (2001 No 88).
 *   Schedule 1 Part 2 New Zealand Tourism Board: inserted, on 1 November 1991, by [section 18(2)][163] of the New Zealand Tourism Board Act 1991 (1991 No 110).
 *   Schedule 1 Part 2 New Zealand Trade and Enterprise and any subsidiary of New Zealand Trade and Enterprise: inserted, on 1 July 2003, by [section 84][239] of the New Zealand Trade and Enterprise Act 2003 (2003 No 27).
 *   Schedule 1 Part 2 New Zealand Trade Development Board: repealed, on 1 July 2003, by [section 84][239] of the New Zealand Trade and Enterprise Act 2003 (2003 No 27).